garetht/notes/README.md

 ##Procs vs. Lambdas
 ###Arity
-Lambdas care about how many arguments are given.
+Lambdas care about how many arguments they are given.
 Procs don't.
 ###Return syntax